-- 5. Lower the load plate so that it is resting on the CPU, and make sure to slide it under the lever's loop. - 6.
-Carefully lock the lever back into place by lowering it down to the hook, then push the lever towards the socket and down under the hook.
+- 4. Lower the load plate so that it is resting on the CPU. - 5.
+Carefully lock the lever back into place by lowering it down to the hook, then push the lever towards the socket and down under the hook. - 6.
+Remove the plastic protective socket cover by pulling it straight up and away from the socket.